zuomuniao/awesome-nodejs/README.md

     * [Derby-awesome](https://github.com/onerussell/awesome-derby) - A collection of awesome derby components
 * [HuntJS](https://huntjs.herokuapp.com/) - event driven framework for building clustered webservers, telnet and background applications with mongoose or sequilize as data storage.
 * [LoopBack](http://loopback.io/) - Powerful Node.js framework for creating APIs and easily connecting to backend data sources.
+* [SailsJS](http://sailsjs.org) - An MVC web framework with a modern twist, supporting WebSockets, streams, and a data-driven API.
+* [Restify](http://mcavage.me/node-restify/) - A node framework built specifically to enable you to build correct REST web services.
+* [Interfake](https://github.com/basicallydan/interfake) - Rapid prototyping framework for making mock HTTP APIs, with a Node, command-line and HTTP interface.

 ## Application Servers